-a bonus as indemnification for the deferred variable remuneration reduced or cancelled by the previous employer due to termination of the contract.
-This type of bonus (buy-out) cannot, however, compensate new personnel for reductions or cancellations of remuneration due to malus or clawback mechanisms and is in any case subject to all the rules governing variable compensation, including those on variable remuneration cap and pay-out schemes.
+- an entry bonus to be paid upon hiring, without prejudice to the accurate assessment and analysis of market practices.
+According to the Supervisory Regulations, this type of bonus is not subject to any requirement applicable to variable remuneration, including those on variable remuneration cap and pay-out schemes, if recognized in a single instalment (known as welcome bonus).
+It should be noted that, in any case, the mentioned bonus can be assigned only once to the same staff member at ISP Group level; - a bonus as indemnification for the deferred variable remuneration reduced or cancelled by the previous employer due to termination of the contract.
+This type of bonus (buy-out) cannot, however, compensate new personnel for reductions or cancellations of remuneration due to malus or clawback mechanisms and it is in any case subject to all the rules governing variable compensation, including those on variable remuneration cap and pay-out schemes.